Boogeyman 2

-Boogeyman 2 is a 2007 American horror film edited and directed by Jeff Betancourt and the sequel to the 2005 film Boogeyman.
-The film was written by Brian Sieve and stars Danielle Savre, Matt Cohen, David Gallagher, Mae Whitman, Renee O'Connor and Tobin Bell.
+Boogeyman 2 is a 2007 American psychological slasher film edited and directed by Jeff Betancourt and the sequel to the 2005 film Boogeyman.
+The film was written by Brian Sieve and stars Danielle Savre, Matt Cohen, David Gallagher, Mae Whitman, Renee O'Connor, and Tobin Bell.
 Savre portrays Laura Porter, a woman who witnessed her parents' murder alongside her brother as a child.
 She believes the killer to be the Boogeyman, and now as an adult seeks group therapy to overcome her phobia of the creature.
-However, her fears become reality as her fellow patients are murdered one by one.
+Her fears then become reality as her fellow patients are murdered one by one.

-Due to the previous film's financial success, Boogeyman 2 was announced in October 2006.
-Production of the film began in the same month with the hiring of Betancourt as director and Sieve attached as writer.
-Casting began in December of the same year with the hiring of O'Connor; Savre got the lead role in January 2007.
-Filming took place in Los Angeles at the former hospital, Linda Vista Community Hospital, over a four-month period, beginning in January 2007 and concluding in April.
+Due to the original film's success, Boogeyman 2 was greenlit and announced in October 2006.
+Production began that same month with the hiring of Betancourt as director and Sieve attached as writer.
+Casting began that December with the hiring of O'Connor; Savre got the lead role in January 2007.
+Filming took place in Los Angeles at the former Linda Vista Community Hospital, over a four-month period, beginning in January 2007 and concluding in April.
 Unlike the original film, which featured the Boogeyman as a supernatural being, Betancourt strove to present a more grounded and realistic version of the mythical creature.
-Additionally, emphasis was placed on the writing and atmosphere to compensate for the film's small $4.5 million budget.
+Emphasis was placed on the writing and atmosphere to compensate for the film's small $4.5 million budget.

 After screening at the Screamfest Horror Film Festival on October 20, 2007, Boogeyman 2 was released direct-to-video in the United States on January 8, 2008; it was later released theatrically in Russia and Italy.
 It received largely negative reviews from critics, although it was deemed to be a general improvement over its predecessor.
 Attention was especially given to the human-like nature of the Boogeyman in the film, which reviewers felt was preferable to monsters in other contemporary creature features, including the previous film.
 Despite a mediocre commercial performance, recouping slightly less than its budget, the film received a sequel, Boogeyman 3, the following year.